How to Remove Coffee Stains From Your Teeth

 • Use mouthwash to reach areas that brushing and flossing might miss.

 Although these seem like common sense remedies, you’d be amazed at how many people forget to floss or don’t use mouthwash after they brush their teeth.
+Some even need reminding about proper dental care after having had a tooth out.
+They immediately resume drinking coffee after tooth extraction when they should have waited at least 48 hours.

 These small parts of your dental routine add up to make a huge difference to your smile, especially regarding coffee stains.